DenisGorbachev/cull/README.md

-# Cullbot
+# Sift

-Cullbot delivers important news, filtering the rest.
+Sift filters unimportant news.

 ## How it works

-* You can receive the news only when it breaks the threshold for a minimum amount of votes (set by you).
+* Sift sends you the news only when it breaks the threshold for a minimum amount of votes (set by you).
-* You can upvote the news, so that it reaches more people.
+* Sift allows you to upvote the news, so that it reaches more people.

 ## Example